 "What distinguishes the dialectical transition from the undialectical transition?
 The leap.
 The contradiction.
 The interruption of gradualness."
 [Lenin (1961), p.282.
 Bold emphasis added.]

-The argument here runs plainly as follows (1) Quantitative increase in matter or energy results in gradual change, hence (2) At a certain point, further increase interrupts this "gradualness", inducing a "leap", a sudden "qualitative" change.
+The argument here plainly runs as follows (a) Quantitative increase in matter or energy results in gradual change, hence (b) At a certain point, further increase interrupts this "gradualness", inducing a "leap", a sudden "qualitative" change.

 But, this doesn't happen in the Periodic Table!
 Between each element there is no gradual increase in protons and electrons leading to a sudden change -- there are only sudden changes as these 'particles' are added!
 For example, as one proton and one electron are added to Hydrogen, it suddenly changes into Helium.
 Hydrogen does not slowly alter and then suddenly "leap" and become Helium.
 The same is true of every other element in the Table.
 In that case, one of the best examples dialecticians use to 'illustrate' this 'Law' in fact fails to do so!
 There is no "interruption" in gradualness, here.

 Now, this is a more honest reading of the data, is it not?
 And not a single foisting anywhere in sight!

 These comments also apply to the other examples drawn from Organic Chemistry quoted by Engels (and Woods and Grant (1995), examined in Note 4 of Essay Seven Part One); cf., Engels (1954), pp.161-63 and Engels (1976), pp.65-68.
 There is no interruption in 'gradualness' in such cases, either.